 Are crickets dangerous?

 Crickets are not dangerous.
 However, they can bite.
-But it is rare for a cricket’s mouthparts to actually puncture the skin.
+While they have multi purpose jaws that are capable of chewing through cloth or cardboard, it is rare for a cricket mouth to actually puncture the skin of a human.
+They simply aren’t aggressive.
 The biggest threat these pests carry is being noisy when you’re trying to sleep.

 10 weird facts about crickets

-Here are some of the craziest facts about crickets.
-You’ll never hear that chirp the same way again!
+After reading these 10 craziest cricket facts, you’ll never hear that chirp the same way again!

 1. Crickets are a delicacy

 In many parts of the world, crickets are considered a delicacy.
 They’re prepared in many different ways!
 In Thailand, fried crickets are commonly served with beer; one of the most popular snacks in the country is Jing Leed, a deep-fried cricket seasoned with sauce and pepper.
 It turns out that crickets are rich in protein and other nutrients that make them a legit food source.

 2. Crickets are extremely lightweight